MLH/mlh-policies/member-event-guidelines.md

 After your **Initial Application** is completed, you’ll have access to our full Member Event Application.
 The application is broken down into sections on major topics (like sponsorship and marketing) that you’ll complete before MLH reviews your **Member Event Application** in full.
 When you’re ready, you’ll ‘submit’ your application to our team for review.

 From there, our team will review your responses to make sure we understand your event and we’re able to support it logistically - see our Minimum Requirements Section for more information.
-For those events that do move forward, we’ll request additional documents from your team (Please see Appendix 1 for more details), so we can complete a **Document Review**.
+For those events that do move forward, we’ll request a initial meeting and additional documents from your team (Please see Appendix 1 for more details), so we can complete a **Document Review**.

 After your documents are reviewed and confirmed, you’ll have a **Member Event Interview** with one of our Hackathon Community Managers.
 You and your team earn MLH Member Event status by completing all of these steps and hitting the quality marks we look for in events.
 After your interview, our team will let you know the results of your application.